 Landscape Architect, Ground Inc, September 2013 to January 2014

-I worked as a designer/office manager at Ground, Inc, a boutique landscape architecture office known for their artful designs.
+Worked as landscape architect at Ground, Inc, a boutique landscape architecture office known for their artful designs.
 Project work included small and medium scale institutional and private development projects.
-My contributions included design, 3D modeling, rendering, creation of construction documents and client presentations along with a variety of office management responsibilities.
+Contributions included design, 3D modeling, rendering, creation of construction documents and client presentations.

 Landscape Architect, Sasaki Associates, July 2011 to August 2013

-I worked as a landscape architect within the Urban Studio at Sasaki Associates, a multi-disciplinary design firm in Watertown, MA.
-I worked on public, private and institutional projects at a range of scales.
-Select past project work includes a new U.S. Embassy compound in N'Djamena Chad, campus site work at Regis College in Weston Ma, the John G and Phyllis W. Smale Riverfront Park in Cincinnati, OH, a U.S. Embassy compound in the Netherlands, Watertown Riverfront Park in Watertown, MA and a 5 mile long open space and multi-modal path system in Pittsburgh, PA.
+Worked as landscape architect within the Urban Studio at Sasaki Associates, a multi-disciplinary design firm in Watertown, MA.
+Contributed to public, private and institutional projects including a new U.S. Embassy compound in Chad, campus site work at Regis College (Weston Ma), the Smale Riverfront Park (Cincinnati, OH), Watertown Riverfront Park (Watertown, MA) and a 5 mile long multi-modal path system in Pittsburgh, PA.

 Chief Kaiju Officer, Studio Kaiju, June 2000 to July 2008